apache/opennlp/SECURITY.md

 `DownloadUtil` fetches pretrained models over HTTPS from the Apache distribution CDN (`https://dlcdn.apache.org/opennlp/`) and verifies each download against the published SHA-512 checksum before use.
 A mismatch fails the load.

+Note that verification happens at **download** time.
+A model already present in the local download cache is currently not re-verified when it is loaded again, so treat the cache directory (`~/.opennlp` by default) as trusted storage and protect it accordingly.

 The base URL can be overridden with the `OPENNLP_DOWNLOAD_BASE_URL` system property.
 That property is **operator configuration**.
 Pointing it at a host you